What is Corporate Sponsorship?

 Details on the amount and ways of support remain between the two parties involved.
 Any further participation in shared promotions or materials can be discussed.

-Corporate sponsorship can be mutually beneficial for the corporation delivering the support, and for the startup receiving the donation.
+Sponsorship can be mutually beneficial for the corporation delivering the support, and for the startup receiving the donation.

 For instance, an organization which is mindful about the wellbeing of our planet can subsidize a Planet Earth Protection Program started by a local startup (Rainforest Alliance, Save the frogs, Wildlife protection), a celebration at a community center nearby, an educational institution, or deliver supplies for a local fair related to the wellbeing of the environment.